Mx.: Usage

-Although Mx remains uncommon in the United States, in April 2016 it was added to the Merriam-Webster Unabridged Dictionary.
+Although Mx. remains uncommon in the United States, in April 2016 it was added to the Merriam-Webster Unabridged Dictionary.

-Indian airlines Vistara and AirAsia India, both Tata Group companies, added Mx as a third option for passengers booking flights from June 2022.
+Indian airlines Vistara and AirAsia India, both Tata Group companies, added Mx. as a third option for passengers booking flights from June 2022.

-In 2025, Donald Trump ordered federal agencies in the USA to limit or avoid several words and expressions, Mx included.
+In 2025, Donald Trump ordered federal agencies in the United States to limit or avoid several words and expressions, Mx. included.